 To understand that for Christians prayer is a way of connecting with God at any time and in any place.
 To know that prayer is about listening to God as well as talking to Him.

-To know that That their class is a community made up of different individuals To understand and consider who cares for them and how they may do this To be able to describe other communities, and how people in religious communities show care What are festivals and why do we have them?
+To show an understanding that Christians pray in different ways and for different reasons e.g. to say thank you, sorry or please.
+To know that the Bible has prayers and songs of worship that Christians often use What are festivals and why do we have them?